rajdeeprath/red5-development-series/miscellaneous/red5-pro-utils/Readme.md

 ## Packaging
+---

 Packaging the artifact follows the ```<packaging>``` hint in the pom, normally this is set as _jar_ for Java Archive.
 To compile and package the project as a jar run the following maven command from within the project directory:

 ```sh
 mvn clean package
 ```

+Once you have obtained the final __red5-pro-utils.jar__  file, make sure to copy it into the Red pro lib directory - `RED5_HOME/lib`.

 ## Using the jar in Eclipse
+---

+> This section is only required if you with to use classes from __red5-pro-utils.jar__ in your own code.
+If you are usign a java bean implementation fo a class you may not require this step.

+To import the __red5-pro-utils.jar__  file in your eclipse IDE do the following steps:

-Once you have obtained the final __red5-pro-utils.jar__  file, copy it into the Red pro lib directory - `RED5_HOME/lib`.
-Next in your eclipse IDE workspace, select the project, right click the project and select `properties`.
+1. In your eclipse IDE workspace, select the project, right click it and select `properties`.

-Navigate to  `Jav Build Path -> Libraries` and click on `Add External Jars` option.
-Browse and  selct the jar file to include it in your project.
+2. Navigate to  `Java Build Path -> Libraries` and click on `Add External Jars` option.

+3. Browse and  selct the jar file to include it in your project.
 You can then start using thr classes in your project.
-Eclipse will not be able to find and reference classes from the __red5-pro-utils.jar__ file.
+Eclipse will now be able to find and reference classes from the __red5-pro-utils.jar__ file.

-> Note: The library wont be exported automaticalyl with your project.
+> Note: The library wont be exported automatically with your project.
 When you deploy your application/plugin, ensure to deploy (copy) the __red5-pro-utils.jar__ file into `RED5_HOME/lib` prior to deploying your code.